Cranberry Sauce With Vanilla And Cinnamon

 - Bring the liquid to a boil.
 Reduce the heat to a simmer until volume is reduced by half.

-- Add the fresh cranberries.
+- Add the fresh cranberries and the dried cherries.
 Continue to simmer until the berries change color and burst.

 - Remove the cranbery sauce from heat.
 Stir gently with a whisk to break up the berries.